This assessment will cover the following questions:

 5- Compared to The Subjective Description You Gave in Your Answer to Question 1, What Are The Advantages of Using a Systematic Observational Method (as in Question 3 or 4)?
 (300 words maximum) [20%]

 Systematic observation is a calculated form of observation used to either bolster or invalidate a hypothesis.
 For a perception to be precise, it must be liberated from predisposition and repeatable.
 Efficient perception is unbending and is regularly utilized in logical research.
-Since efficient perceptions are normally utilized as proof to either bolster or repudiate shifting speculations, they should be executed in a controlled way that loans their outcomes validity.
+Since efficient perceptions are normally utilized as proof to either bolster or repudiate shifting speculations, they should be executed in a controlled way that guarantees the validity of their outcomes.
 The validity of an orderly perception originates from various variables.
 To begin with, just explicit practices identified with the point being examined are recorded in orderly perceptions.
-Further, endeavours are made to dispose of predisposition of any sort that could slant the perception's discoveries.
+Further, endeavours are made to dispose of predispositions of any sort that could slant the perception's discoveries.
 This is frequently done by requesting that various eyewitnesses watch for similar practices.
 In the event that they report back with clashing discoveries, the techniques are reworked and the perception is completed once more.
 At long last, deliberate perceptions must be made in a way that enables others to duplicate them.
 On the off chance that others can't reproduce the perception, it is regularly seen as untrustworthy and its discoveries are not seen as logically substantial.
 Systematic observation has an edge over subjective description as given in Question 1 because it is free from the element of bias.

 6- Using Tinbergen’s 4 WHYs, Explain Stress-Related Behaviour.
 (350 words maximum) [20%]